cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 You are welcome to use my EFI folder.
 However, make sure you set the following:

-- SerialNumber
+- SystemSerialNumber
-- BoardSerialNumber
+- SystemUUID
-- SmUUID
+- MLB